AlexanderProd/gatsby-shopify-starter/README.md

   Gatsby Shopify starter
 </h1>

 Kick off your next, ecommerce experience with this Gatsby starter.
-It is based on the default Gatsby starter to be easiliy modifiable.
+It is based on the default Gatsby starter to be easily modifiable.

 This starter also includes credentials to a Shopify demo store so you can try it out immediately without having to start a store.
 To use your own just change the values inside of `.env`.